Uniforth/susf-airdrop-1/readme.md

 * 0x0000000000000000000000000000000000000000 - burner wallet

 Formulas -
-* Cumalative scores -> combined scores of amount help by the wallet per snapshot
+* Cumalative scores -> combined scores of amount held by the wallet per snapshot
 * total -> total tokens to be airdropped (8.33% of total supply in batch 1)
 * tokenspercumlative -> tokens per cumative score
 * amount -> amount of tokens to be received by the wallet